ccoupe/mqtt-alarm/README.md

 part.

 I highly recommend you get [MQTT Explorer from ](http://mqtt-explorer.com/) Pick the appimage for Linux - not everybody can run Snaps and not everybody wants to.
+You can run Explorer on any computer in your networ - it doesn't have to be Linux or a Raspberry pi.

 ### Hubitat drivers.
 Download/Copy the Hubitat driver you want to use